xyz-1235/project-zion/README.md

 ## 🚀 Getting Started

-To run the front-end prototype locally:
+To run the prototype locally:

 1. Clone this repository to your local machine.
 2. Open the `mainpage.html` file in your web browser.